Future of AI | How and Why Speedinvest is Investing in AI

 As one of Europe’s most-active AI investors, we receive pitches from founders across the continent on a daily basis, and our AI deal flow routinely increases year on year.
 In 2020 alone, for example, we saw a 38 percent increase from 2019 and a 100 percent increase from 2018.

-And we continue to see AI startups from all six of our core sectors represented in our deal flow, with our SaaS & Infra, Deep Tech, Industrial Tech teams receiving the most pitches, followed closely by Fintech, Health, and Marketplaces & Consumer.
+And we continue to see AI startups from all six of our core sectors represented in our deal flow, with our SaaS & Infra, Deep Tech, Climate and Industrial Tech teams receiving the most pitches, followed closely by Fintech, Health, and Marketplaces & Consumer.

 Below is a sector-focused breakdown of how we’re pursuing AI at Speedinvest.